Judd Anstey Chief Communications Officer, Army & Air Force Exchange Service

 Before joining the Exchange, Anstey worked in Dallas/Fort Worth radio, television and print media.
 He began his Exchange career as a Copywriter at the Exchange’s headquarters in 2001.
 Since then, he has held a variety of Exchange positions, including Public Affairs Specialist, Media Branch Manager, Senior Public Relations Manager, Executive Administrator, Corporate Communication Director, Vice President of Corporate Communication and Senior Vice President of Corporate Communication.
 Anstey was named to his current position in October 2021.

-Anstey's performance over his Exchange career has earned him multiple awards, including three Extraordinary Achievement awards.
+Anstey's performance over his Exchange career has earned him multiple awards, including four Extraordinary Achievement awards.